Generative AI Tools Available at UW–Madison

 Webex AI Assistant

-What it is: AI features within Webex Meetings that help produce meeting summaries, action items, and allow participants to ask AI about what was discussed.
+What it is: AI features within Cisco Webex Meetings that produce meeting summaries, action items, and let participants ask AI about what was discussed.
+Webex AI Assistant is covered by a Business Associates Agreement (BAA) and has been vetted by UW Cybersecurity for both HIPAA and non-HIPAA use.

 • Summaries with key points and follow-ups